jbinkleyj/accounts/README.markdown

 ## Introduction

-Version: 0.5 (usable, but needs testing)
+Version: 0.6 (usable, but needs testing and some methods may change in the near future)

 A CakePHP plugin for user login.
-Uses cake's native auth and is very easy to setup.
+It uses cake's native auth to setup an environment ready for users to sign up, reset password, remember me and the like with as little effort from you as possible (while being flexible and easy to extend).

 ### Testing

 Please help me test and improve the Accounts plugin!

-### Why name the model 'Account'?

-By default the plugin is designed to separate all the login functionality from any other user related data and logic.

 ## Installation